CT residents to receive first-round of Back to Work CT signing bonus payments this week

 Connecticut Department of Revenue Services Commissioner Mark Boughton said Governor Lamont has made investments into the people in Connecticut by focusing on health, safety, and economic recovery.
 Boughton also commends his department and the Connecticut Department of Labor for supporting the program.
 “The DRS is proud to contribute to this effort that directs additional support to those helping to sustain Connecticut’s comeback.”

-All information on how to be eligible for a Back to Work CT incentive payment, do the application, and claim a $1,000 payment, can be found o the Department of Revenue Service’s website.
+All information on how to be eligible for a Back to Work CT incentive payment, complete the application and claim a $1,000 payment can be found on the Department of Revenue Service’s website.